openEOPlatform/documentation/getting-started/python/index.md

 # Python Client

 This Getting Started guide will give you just a simple overview of the capabilities of the openEO Python client library.
-More in-depth information can be found in the [official documentation](https://open-eo.github.io/openeo-python-client/).
+More in-depth information can be found in its [official documentation](https://open-eo.github.io/openeo-python-client/).

 ## Installation